Paper: The more of it you have, the harder it is to get rid of.

 - Better Organization: Key identifiers on your documents, including invoice numbers, client ids, dates, or pretty much anything else you can think of can be converted to searchable metadata via OCR or manual data entry, helping you categorize your documents more effectively.

 - Improved Collaboration: Paper files can only be in one person’s hands at a time.
-With digital files, you can share data with multiple team members simultaneously, regardless of physical location.
+With digital files, multiple people can work with the same document simultaneously.

 - Disaster Prevention: Paper records are prone to damage, loss, and theft.
-Digital files can be secured by encryption and backed up to multiple locations, making a data loss disaster nearly impossible.
+Digital files can be secured by encryption and backed up to multiple locations, making a complete data loss virtually impossible.

-- Reclaim Space: Re-appropriate your new-found office space for more important tasks while reducing paper clutter.
+- Reclaim Space: Reclaim office space for more important tasks by reducing your paper storage requirements.

 How do document conversion services work?